-The group waited there for what felt like 1 hour to the respondent.
+The group waited there for what felt like one hour for the respondent.
 Since they were not asked for any fingerprints the respondent expected to be pushed back.
 After their stay in the detention room, the members of the transit group were asked to get into a large white car with a blue stripe on the side.
 The description of the car matches those of the prisoner transport vans normally driven by the Croatian border police.
-The respondent stated that the ride in the car seemed very long to her and after what felt like another hour they stopped and were asked to get out, were handed over their personal belongings, and pushed back with the words “Go, go Bosnia”.
-There were 4 officers in dark blue uniforms, whose descriptions is matching the description of the Croatian border police.
+The respondent stated that the ride in the car seemed very long to her and after what felt like another hour they stopped and were asked to get out, handed over their personal belongings, and pushed back with the words “Go, go Bosnia”.
+There were four officers in dark blue uniforms, whose descriptions is matching the description of the Croatian border police.

-The final pushback location was at the Croatia-Bosnian border, Staro Selo Topusko, Croatia, near the village of Glinica in Bosnia and Herzegovina (45.212344, 15.929066).
+The final pushback location was at the Croatian-Bosnian border, Staro Selo Topusko, Croatia, near the village of Glinica in Bosnia and Herzegovina (45.212344, 15.929066).

 Being pushed back far from the starting points is a form of violence that can have severe consequences for the mental health state of the people involved in those pushbacks:

-“I’m not scared of game, of hills, cold, everything, but deport is too much problem, because after I don’t have any energy, nothing”.
+“I’m not scared of ‘game’, of hills, cold, everything, but deport is too much problem, because after I don’t have any energy, nothing”.